 I’m always on the hunt for ways to enjoy MORE food while staying somewhat guilt free (see here and here).
 I’ve seen suggestions of using sliced jicama or carrots as dippers for chipotle salsa, pico de gallo or guacamole, but I can’t quite trick myself into actually thinking of that as a treat.
 Instead, I enjoy these baked tortilla chips.

 They’re SO easy to make at home and so much better for you than deep-fried chips.
 For around 120 calories, you can enjoy 16 of them.
 Bonus?
 They taste good.
 Like REALLY good!

 We start off using store bought corn tortillas.
 Cut them into wedges or strips and lightly spray with olive oil.
 Then, (only if you want) they’re spiced up with a combination of smoky chili powder, cumin and lime zest.

 They bake up nice and sturdy, perfect for hearty dips.
 Also, if you happen to be on a low sodium diet, you can definitely control the amount of salt added.

 - Corn Tortillas – You can also use flour tortillas if you prefer.

-- Spices – Chili powder, cumin and salt.
+- Spices – Chili powder (or, try one of these chili powder substitutes), cumin and salt.

 - Lime Zest – This gives your chips a great tang.
 But it’s optional.